ghazaleh-ostovar/gnn-cnn-drug-target-prediction/README.md

 [🔹 Source dataset paper (Zhang et al., 2023)](https://doi.org/10.1093/bib/bbac526) and made available via the authors’ [GitHub repository](https://github.com/cutezsq9503/DrugAI).

-During preprocessing, I identified and resolved duplicate entries, including some with conflicting labels for the same drug–target pairs.
-Both the raw and cleaned datasets are available in the Dataset/ directory.

 🔹 **Class Distribution**:
 The raw dataset contains 11,229 drug–target pairs:
 - **Inhibiting (0)**: 7,907
 - **Activating (1)**: 3,322
 To address this imbalance (~70/30), we used `pos_weight=2.33` in the `BCEWithLogitsLoss` function during training.

+During preprocessing, I identified and resolved duplicate entries, including some with conflicting labels for the same drug–target pairs.

 - Raw and cleaned versions are located under the `Dataset/` directory.
 - Cleaned data was split into training and test sets and saved to: